 NOTE: The three links below are Word documents and won’t seem to open in Chrome (thanks Google).
 So if you have issues, please try opening them in Firefox (other browsers may work too, but that’s the one I checked and it worked for me).
 Or just email me through this site and I’ll be happy to send them as attachments.

-Note: As of July 2020, Virginia now requires the landlord and tenants to sign the Virginia Statement of Tenant Rights and Responsibilities.
+Note: As of July 2020 and updated in 2022, Virginia now requires the landlord and tenants to sign the Virginia Statement of Tenant Rights and Responsibilities.
 This should be signed at the same time as the lease.
 You could add a statement to your lease stating that the lease isn’t valid until this form is signed, but that’s up to you.

 Also in Virginia now you need to manually test all smoke detectors at least annually.
 They require the form in the link be filled out at the time.
 We do this every inspection anyway (which we do quarterly in most cases).
 Still important to know.
 Landlord Certification Form